 Paul begins his letter to the Philippians with a thanksgiving and prayer for the church, 1:3-11.
 He then touches on his personal situation, 1:12-26.
-The passage before us, 1:19-26, reminds us that Christ can be exalted in our day-to-day living, as in the day of our dying.
+The passage before us reminds us to let Christ be exalted, whether in our day-to-day living, or in the day of our dying.

 To live is Christ

-It is not unusual for elderly brothers and sisters in Christ, especially if bed-bound in a retirement home, to feel it is time to die and be with the Lord.
+It is not unusual for elderly brothers and sisters in Christ, especially if bedridden in a retirement home, to feel that it is time to be with the Lord.
 It is a common feeling with those who have fought the good fight and now look toward their eternal reward.
 As we get older, we may express the same desire.
 The struggle of old age can be like that.
-Here we are confined to our bed and in this condition it is "better by far" to "depart and be with Christ."
-There glory awaited us.
-No longer restricted by our body, no longer struggling for each gulp of air, no longer bowed by sin and the limitations of the flesh.
+Here we are confined to our bed and in this condition it is "better by far" to "depart and be with Christ" for there glory awaited us.
+No longer restricted by our body, no longer struggling for each gulp of air, no longer bowed by the limitations of the flesh.
 The day may come when we will desire such freedom, for then death will be "gain."

 Yet, there is value in the continued struggle.
 This is easy for us to say if we have good health, but obviously not so easy if life has become a little tedious.
 It had obviously become tedious for Paul as he struggled to survive the daily drudgery of prison.
-Yet, whether it is easy or difficult to continue in the struggle of life, the truth is, it is valuable.
+Yet, whether it is easy or difficult to continue in the struggle of life, it is more valuable to remain.
 The apostle defines this value simply:

 1. To learn courage in the midst of life's difficulties, rather than be overcome by fear and let the Lord down, v19-20.

-2. To give fruitful labour for the building up of the kingdom of God, rather than seek the easy path of self gratification, v21-24.
+2. To give fruitful labor for the building up of the kingdom of God, rather than seek the easy path of self gratification, v21-24.

 3. To advance the knowledge of our brothers and sisters in Christ and so enhance their joy in believing, v25-26.

-So, may life for us be Christ, and death gain.
+So, may life for us be Christ, and death be gain.